micro-manager/pycro-manager/docs/source/acq_overview.rst

    :width: 800
    :alt: Overview of Pycro-Manager's acquisition process

    **Pycro-Manager's acquisition process.** Blue: acquisition events from code or GUI.
 Green: hardware control thread for optimized instructions and image acquisition.
 Magenta: image saving and display.
 Acquisition events, hooks, and image processors enable customization throughout the process.
 Image saved callbacks (not shown) occur after saving and display.
+Each of these processes occurs asynchronously (i.e. on different threads) to maximize performance.

 .. toctree::
    :maxdepth: 1